bryanthowell-tableau/tableau_tools/README.txt

 Logger.log(l)

 where l is a unicode string.
 You do not need to add a "\n", it will be added automatically.

+The Logger class by default only logs Requests but not Responses.
+If you need to see the full responses, use the following method:

+Logger.enable_debug_level()

 0.3 TableauBase class
 Many classes within the tableau_tools package inherit from the TableauBase class.
 TableauBase implements the enable_logging(Logger) method, along with other a .log() method that calls to Logger.log().
 It also has many static methods, mapping dicts, and helper classes related to Tableau in general.